-Under the Virtual Access [W-2] scenario, in which public workshops and/or public charrettes cannot be held in public buildings or public buildings have significant limitations as to the number of participants on site, virtual public workshops and/or public charrettes will be conducted via communications media technology.
-Communications media technologies utilized for the virtual public workshops and/or public charrettes are to be documented.
+Under the Hybrid Access [W-3] scenario, in which public workshops and/or public charrettes can be held in public buildings or public buildings have significant limitations as to the number of participants on site, hybrid public workshops and/or public charrettes will be conducted both on-site and via communications media technology.
+Communications media technologies utilized for the hybrid public workshops and/or public charrettes are to be documented.
 There is no exemption from Americans with Disabilities Actaccessibility requirements.
 Exemption as authorized by executive order of the Governor and/or state legislative action is necessary to conduct virtual public workshops and/or public charrettes.